kanggunh/League-Of-Legends-Roles/README.md

 ---

 # **Baseline Model**
-For the baseline model, the classifier we chose a decision tree classifier with two features.
+For the baseline model, the classifier we chose a decision tree classifier with two quantitative features.
+We do not have any ordinal or nominal features.

 We first chose 'damagetaken' as our first feature.
 This feature tells us about the amount of damage a player can take on average depending on their role.
 Typically top-lane, and jungle players play more tankier champions.
 The other two, bot-lane and mid-lane, tend to have less health.
 We binarized this feature with a threshold of 590.
 This threshold was chosen in an attempt to classifier top-lane and jungle as the tankier roles and others as less tankier.
 This threshold was chosen after evalutaing the mean 'damagetakenperminute' by position.